 Not only do permanent disabilities restrict an individual physically and/or mentally, but they can also result in crippling financial difficulties, especially if the individual is unable to work and earn an income.
 This financial situation is often compounded by costly medical bills resulting from necessary treatment and long-term medical care.
 Fortunately, with the help of SSI benefits, disabled individuals can receive the financial assistance they need to pay for their daily needs.
 The monthly payment amount for the SSI program is based on the “federal benefit rate,” or FBR.
-As of the beginning of this year, the FBR is $698 per month for individuals and $1,048 for couples, although these numbers are subject to change if there is a Social Security cost-of-living adjustment.
+As of the beginning of this year, the FBR is $794 per month for individuals and $1,191 for an eligible individual with an eligible spouse, and $397 for an essential person.
+These numbers change periodically when there is a Social Security cost-of-living adjustment.

 Contact Our SSI Benefits Lawyers in GA Today